jroakes/tech-seo-crawler/README.md

 ### Executing program

 * Make sure you've created your three sites first.
 See README file in the web folder.
+* After creating your three sites, go to the config file and add the crawler_seed URL.
+This will be the organization name you created on github.io.
+For example: myorganization.github.io/
 * Run `streamlit run main.py` in the terminal or command prompt.
 A new Browser window should open.
 * The tool can also be run interactively with the `Run.ipynb` notebook in Jupyter.